 Thermo-catalytic upgrading of algae and utilization of low-value aqueous products as algae growth media

-Algae represent a fast-growing, renewable biomass source with high lipid, protein, and carbohydrate content, offering potential for biofuel and platform chemical production.
-Conventional bio-oil extraction often involves energy-intensive drying and solvent steps, generating waste and limiting economic viability.
-Hydrothermal liquefaction (HTL) can directly convert wet algae into bio-oil without drying, but the resulting product contains high nitrogen and oxygen levels that degrade fuel quality.
-Additionally, HTL generates aqueous byproducts typically discarded, despite their nutrient-rich composition.
+Algae are a rapidly growing, renewable biomass source rich in lipids, proteins, and carbohydrates, offering potential for biofuel and platform chemical production.
+Traditional bio-oil extraction often requires energy-intensive drying and solvent steps, which produce waste and limit economic viability.
+Hydrothermal liquefaction (HTL) can directly convert wet algae into bio-oil without drying, but the resulting product has high nitrogen and oxygen levels that reduce fuel quality.
+Additionally, HTL generates aqueous byproducts that are usually discarded, despite being nutrient-rich composition.

 Goals